Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-11.en.md

 ### Job.
 Part 1.

 You want to implement the algorithm for computing the value of the annual visits for the specified student.
-Each group has an integer property "the annual visit", which is used to calculate the cost.
+Each group has an integer property `стоимость annual посещения`, which is used to calculate the value.
 The cost depends on the use of the hostel (the fixed cost of the hostel per month).
 Students with a preferential category have a 50% discount.

 The implementation should be done .net-libraries and to prepare unit tests for it, to show the percentage of code coverage from unit tests (the more the better).